hackclub/hackclub/workshops/workshop_details.md

 ## General Workshop Facilitation Guidelines

-- Make sure you've gone through the workshop thoroughly yourself first
+- Make sure you've gone through the workshop thoroughly yourself first.
-- Demo the final product
+- Demo the final product.
-- Give an overview and context of what they're going to learn
+- Give students an overview and context of what they're going to learn.
-- Pair everyone into partners so that they have a buddy to ask questions
+- Pair everyone into partners so that they have a buddy to ask questions.
-- Send them the link to the workshop over chat, don't write it on the board or try to verbally communicate it
+- Send them the link to the workshop over chat, don't write it on the board or try to verbally communicate it.
 - Repeatedly circle the room to answer questions.
-Opt for spending less time answering a single question in favor of being able to answer more questions.
+Opt for answering multiple questions instead of spending a lot of time answering one.

 --------------------------------------------------------------------------------